-Canon 1Ds versus Sony RX10 IV
+Canon 1Ds vs Sony RX10 IV

-The Canon EOS-1Ds and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were announced, respectively, in September 2002 and September 2017.
+The Canon EOS-1Ds and the Sony Cyber-shot DSC-RX10 IV are two digital cameras that were revealed to the public, respectively, in September 2002 and September 2017.
 The 1Ds is a DSLR, while the RX10 IV is a fixed lens compact.
 The cameras are based on a full frame (1Ds) and an one-inch (RX10 IV) sensor.
-The Canon has a resolution of 11 megapixel, whereas the Sony provides 20 MP.
+The Canon has a resolution of 11 megapixels, whereas the Sony provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX10 IV is considerably smaller (49 percent) than the Canon 1Ds.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX10 IV has a lens built in, whereas the 1Ds is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 1Ds and their specifications in the Canon EF Lens Catalog.

 Concerning battery life, the 1Ds gets 600 shots out of its NP-E3 battery, while the RX10 IV can take 400 images on a single charge of its NP-FW50 power pack.
 As can be seen in the images above, the 1Ds has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
 The power pack in the RX10 IV can be charged via the USB port, which can be very convenient when travelling.